jsdclxvi/Reforestation/README.md

-## Shout out to my grandma, that's the only way she can hear.
+## What did the left eye say to the right eye?
+Between us, something smells!